JarrodBegnoche/craytracer20/README.md

-# craytracer20
+# Craytracer20

 Raytracer written in C++20, based on the book [The Ray Tracer Challenge by Jamis Buck](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge).

+Designed to use C++20 modules with CMake for compatibility across multiple systems.
 Currently needs a patched version of gcc and cmake built from the master branch.
+Requires using ninja as the generator for cmake.

 [P1689R5 gcc patch by mathstuf](https://github.com/mathstuf/gcc/tree/p1689r5)

 [Kitware CMake](https://github.com/Kitware/CMake)

 ## Libraries/Tools